 You also don't get a photo mode (it's video only) and the battery isn't removable.
 Still, it's a cracking mini camera for POV footage that's waterproof to 33ft.

-Best for modular design
+5. Best MTB action camera for modular design

 Arguably the most adaptive action camera available is the Insta360 One R which uses a modular design to offer users a choice of lenses to suit their shooting requirements.